zdravkov/kendo-docs/api/wrappers/jsp/slider.md

 ### max `float`

-The maximum value of the
+The maximum value of the Slider.

 #### Example
     <kendo:slider max="max">